Alberta gourmet business dumps president after he sent transphobic email | CBC News

 Valbella could also go a lot further in making amends, according to Kealey.
 They could say how Jeff von Rotz was removed and explain some actions they can take to undo some of the harm done by his comments.

-CBC News made interview requests to both Jeff von Rotz and to the company but did not receive a response.
+CBC News made interview requests to Jeff von Rotz but did not receive a response.
+A request to the company was made but CBC News was directed to the statement on Facebook.

 Kealey sees the ordeal as a teachable moment that the community can do more than just support the community during Pride.